makyo/writing/work/sawtooth/run-ragged/index.md

 Friday was a work-from-home day.
 It was always a bit of a relief for both her and Aiden.
 It was time away from all of the awkwardly shaped stresses of the office for her, a time with the more familiarly shaped stresses of home.
 And it was a time for Aiden to relax, drive as he pleased, go eat out.
 He had once joked that he would, on occasion, duck over to a nearby coworker's home to join him and his wife in cooking a gloriously uncomplicated meal.

-When Selene received her permission letter, it had been a joy and a relief.
+When Sélène received her permission letter, it had been a joy and a relief.
 Getting the letter had been humiliating, as had the request from HR.
 They had been so positive about it, so supportive, and so clueless.
 Lots of "we just need to make sure" and "we want you to be safe, but also present".
 She *was* present.
 She was just *too* present.

 Work had known this, hiring her, too.
 She had made it clear in her cover letter when applying, and had repeated it (and repeated it, and repeated it) during the interview.
 Aiden had had to talk her through a night of anxious pacing and had even requested she turn her phone to net-only mode so that she wouldn't be so tempted to call and reassure her potential employers yet again that she had OCD but was willing to do everything she could.